PEtab-dev/PEtab/doc/development.rst

 acceptance as official extension to the PEtab forum.
 All members of the PEtab community are eligible to vote.
 If at least 50% of the votes are in favor, the extension is accepted and the respective pull requests with specifications, documentation and test cases are merged.
+There is no quorum number of votes for acceptance.

 It is encouraged that extensions are informally discussed with the community before initiating the process of becoming an official extension.
 Such